Health and care statistics

-In March 2018 the OSR gave the EHSSG the responsibility to improve the coherence and accessibility of health and social care statistics.
+In March 2018 the OSR gave the UKHSSG the responsibility to improve the coherence and accessibility of health and social care statistics.
 It was agreed that the group would work hard to improve health and care statistics.

 - remove duplication of statistical releases

 - increase user engagement

 We updated our work plan for 2022 to 2027 following the Coronavirus (COVID-19) pandemic.
 This work plan will be regularly updated to with information about new challenges and developments.